ibm-cloud-docs/activity-tracker/adoption.md

 Configure PagerDuty alerts to be notified immediately so that you can take action promptly on problems and automate their resolution.
 In addition, configure Slack alerts to share alerts and information.
 {: tip}

-In LogDNA, you can also define a **preset**.
+You can also define a **preset**.
 A preset is an alert template that you can attach to any number of views.

 To reuse an alert configuration with different views and enforce notification channels across users that analyze data through that instance, configure alert presets.
 {: tip}